enisdenjo/graphql-ws/PROTOCOL.md

 - **Server -> Client** indicates that the requested operation execution has completed.
 If the server dispatched the `Error` message relative to the original `Subscribe` message, no `Complete` message will be emitted.

-- **Client -> Server** (for `subscription` operations only) indicating that the client has stopped listening to the events and wants to complete the source stream.
-No further data events, relevant to the original subscription, should be sent through.
+- **Client -> Server** indicates that the client has stopped listening and wants to complete the source stream.
+No further events, relevant to the original subscription, should be sent through.

 ```typescript
 interface CompleteMessage {